Zalarian/Nim/doc/tut2.rst

 All raised exceptions should at least specify the reason for being raised in the `msg` field.

-A convention is that exceptions should be raised in *exceptional* cases, they should not be used as an alternative method of control flow.
+The convention is that exceptions should be raised in *exceptional* cases.
+They should not be used as an alternative method of control flow.

 Raise statement
 ---------------